 BerniePortal Applicant Tracking is an online applicant tracking feature that is used to attract applicants, manage candidates, and offer and onboard new hires to the company.
-Download the BerniePortal Applicant Tracking Case Study to read about our experience implementing BerniePortal Jobs within our company.
-Based on our recruitment process, we identified 5 core challenges that were solved by implementing BerniePortal Jobs.
+Download the BerniePortal Applicant Tracking Case Study to read about our experience implementing BerniePortal Applicant Tracking within our company.
+Based on our recruitment process, we identified 5 core challenges that were solved by implementing BerniePortal’s Applicant Tracking feature.

-What to Look For in an Applicant Tracking System
+What to Look For in a Applicant Tracking System

 Look for a system that doesn’t require applicants to create a login to submit an application.
 This can deter quality applicants from applying to open positions—and slow down your time-to-hire.

 Integrating with job search websites such as Indeed empowers small and mid-sized employers to reach even more qualified candidates.
 For example, BerniePortal partnered with Indeed to enhance and optimize our recruiting so that when a hiring manager creates a job in the ATS are automatically available on job seeking applications via direct integration.